CREATE and CREATED cells

 - Each extension type SHOULD be sent only once in a message.

-- Parties MUST ignore any occurrences all occurrences of an extension with a given type after the first such occurrence.
+- Parties MUST ignore any occurrence of an extension with a given type after the first such occurrence.

 - Extensions SHOULD be sent in numerically ascending order by type.